g4197/MLNX_OFED_4.9_Ubuntu_22.04/README.md

 * For other modules except for OFED kernel, the modifications are shown in commit `976455b`.

 * For OFED kernel, I directly apply the backports and then make modifications, the modifications are in commit `f76378`.

+* Misc: UCX fails to compile.
+But the package in OFED_LINUX could be installed.

 # Supporting Other Kernel Versions